Human rights issues involving the 2022 FIFA World Cup: Labour reforms

 In October 2017, the ITUC said that Qatar had signed an agreement to improve the situation of more than two million migrant workers in the country.
 According to the ITUC, the agreement provided for substantial reforms in the labour system, including ending the kafala system, and would positively affect the general situation of workers, especially those working on 2022 FIFA World Cup infrastructure projects.
 The workers would no longer need their employer's permission to leave the country or change their jobs.
 Amnesty International have questioned whether Qatar would complete the promised labour reforms before the start of the World Cup, a sentiment that FIFA backed.
 Amnesty International found that abuses were still occurring despite the nation taking some steps to improve labour rights.
-Law No. 13 of 2018 abolished exit visas for about 95 per cent of migrant workers.
+Law No. 13 of 2018 abolished exit visas for about 95 percent of migrant workers.
 On 30 April 2018, the ILO opened its first project office in Qatar to monitor and support the implementation of the new labour laws.
 In February 2019, Amnesty International said Qatar was falling short on promised labour reforms before the start of the World Cup, a sentiment that FIFA backed.
 Amnesty also found that abuses were still occurring.
 In May 2019, an investigation by the UK's Daily Mirror newspaper discovered that some of the 28,000 workers on the stadiums were being paid 750 Qatari riyals per month, equivalent to £190 per month or 99 pence an hour for a typical 48-hour week.
 In October 2019, the ILO said that Qatar had taken steps towards upholding the rights of migrant workers.

 In April 2020, the government of Qatar provided $824 million to pay the wages of migrant workers in quarantine or undergoing treatment for COVID-19.
 In August 2020, the Qatari government announced a monthly minimum wage for all workers of 1,000 riyals (US$275), an increase from the previous temporary minimum wage of 750 riyals a month.
 The new laws went into effect in March 2021.
 The ILO said "Qatar is the first country in the region to introduce a non-discriminatory minimum wage, which is a part of a series of historical reforms of the country's labour laws," but the campaign group Migrant Rights said the new minimum wage was too low to meet migrant workers' need with Qatar's high cost of living.
 In addition, employers are obligated to pay 300 riyals for food and 500 riyals for accommodation, if they do not provide employees with these directly.
 The No Objection Certificate was removed so that employees can change jobs without consent of the current employer.
 A Minimum Wage Committee was also formed to check on the implementation.
 These reforms removed the kafala system and a contractual system was introduced – the European Union's Annual Report on Human Rights and Democracy in the World 2021 noted Qatar's labour law reforms had incorporated non-discriminatory minimum wage systems and removal of the Kafala system in 2021.